-You cannot.
-Keep feeling that hand.
-Does that hand feel like your hand?
-Does it?
-Answer me.
-Tim Dentry: Does that hand that's grabbing my left hand?
-Does it feel like my own hand?
-James Varner: Yeah, does it feel like the hand of a loved one?
-Tim Dentry: Yes.
-James Varner: Okay.
+Okay.
 You are holding the hand of a human being.
 We are defined as mammals.
-A further classification is homeo sapiens, and that, my friends You out there in the listening audience, and you, too, Tim, means that we are human beings.
-And Dr. King was a human being, and his life matters.
-And that's what the Black Lives Matter movement is all about, and he was about that.
-James Varner: And his speech on that day in 1963 is one of the most powerful speeches, they say, that was ever given.
-And he talked about the crime that this nation has committed, the crime of slavery.
-More than 300 years.
-And he came to collect that debt, and he talked about, in that speech, the pain and suffering that Black people are undergoing.
-And he talked about, "We come here to Washington, DC on this day to collect an unpaid debt of 300 years of slavery.
-And we are asking for fair treatment.
-We should not be denied the opportunity to live where we want to live, in different communities.
+A further classification is homo sapiens and that, my friends, you out there in the listening audience and YouTube, Tim means that we are human beings and Dr. King was a human being and his life matters.
+That's what the Black Lives Matter movement is all about and he was about that.
+And his speech on that day in 1963 is one of the most powerful speeches they say that was ever given.
+He talked about the crime that this nation has committed, the crime of slavery more than 300 years.
+And he came to collect that debt and he talked about, in that speech, the pain and suffering that black people are undergoing.
+He talked about, "We come here to Washington DC on this day to collect an unpaid debt of 300 years of slavery and we are asking for fair treatment.
+We should not be denied the opportunity to live where we want to live in different communities.
 We are suffering in so many ways."

-James Varner: And he laid out a path for us to be able to live together and treat each other the way you want to be treated, and the government had the responsibility to see that Black people have the right to vote, and we are denied that opportunity.
-That was a very powerful and moving speech, and it has laid out a roadmap for us to follow, and it was all about the Black Lives Movement, which we have today.
-Tim Dentry: I was just speaking with another gentleman on one of these podcasts, and this is a gentleman who did so much in his life to help others.
-He was a physician, a surgeon, and did so much to help with access and with understanding of a clinical condition: how we can all work together to make that a better state And there were so many parts of that discussion that I really enjoyed, but one is: He boiled it all down to love.
-James Varner: Hey, Amen, brother.
-Tim Dentry:
+And he laid out a path for us to be able to live together and treat each other the way you want to be treated.
+And the government had the responsibility to see that black people have the right to vote, and we were denied that opportunity.
+That was a very powerful and moving speech and it has laid out a roadmap for us to follow.
+And it was all about the Black Lives Movement, which we have today.

+I was just speaking with another gentleman on one of these podcasts and this is a gentleman who did so much in his life to help others.
+He was a physician, surgeon and did so much to help with access and with understanding of a clinical condition, how we can all work together to make that a better state.
+There's so many parts of that discussion that I really enjoyed, but one is he boiled it all down to love.
+It's all about love.